suncoast-devs/handbook/curriculum/fundamentals/modules/Day-one/git.md

 - The `.` in `git add .` takes all the changes and adds them to the staging area.
 - Once you stage your changes, you want to commit them by typing `git commit -m 'a short commit message'`
 - The `- m` stands for message and is followed by a short or descriptive message you put between quotes.
 - If you do not type `-m` and a message you may open `vim.`  Vim is a powerful text editor built into terminal.
 If it opens, simply type `:wq` to save ('write') and quit Vim.
+You can also close that window/tab and carry on.
+- Once you have commited your changes you want to `push` those changes to Github by typing `git push`.
+- Make sure to add, commit and push often!

+### Branches

+- Branching is how we can maintain various versions of one project.
+- Branchings is great if you are trying something out and not sure it will work _and_ do not want to risk breaking your existing code.
+- When you initialize Git it creates a `master` branch.
+- If you want to create a new branch type `git branch <name-of-branch>` in the commandline within your project.
+This creates a branch but does not take you to the branch.
+- You _must_ `checkout` the branch in order to edit it.
+Type `git checkout <name-of-branch>` to work on that branch.
+- The command `git checkout -b <name-of-branch>` will create and checkout (take you) to that branch.

+### Merging a branch back into master

+- If you like the work you have done on your new branch make sure to `git add .`, `git commit -m 'message'`, and `git push` as usual.
+- Return to your master branch by typing `git checkout master`
+- You can merge your branch into master from the command line by typing `git merge <name-of-branch>` or by creating a [`pull request`](https://help.github.com/en/articles/about-pull-requests)
+- Once it is merged into master, add, commit and push your master branch to github.

+### Tips

+- Remember to commit often!
+- The more commits you have the easier it will be to [`revert to a previous commit`](https://www.atlassian.com/git/tutorials/undoing-changes/git-revert) your code if you make a big mistake.

 ## Possible Assignments